defano/wyldcard/README.md

 * Attach scripts to buttons, fields, cards, backgrounds and stacks; messages follow HyperCard's message passing order and can be trapped to override system behavior.
 * Supports much of the HyperTalk 2.x language (most of the built-in commands and functions have been implemented).
-* Customize the application menu bar and author scripts that determine behavior of menu items.
+* Customize the application menu bar and author scripts that determine its behavior.
 * Powerful expression language sports compound mutable chunk operations (`put the first word of "Hello World" after the second item of the third line of card field "data"`).

 #### Play with sounds and effects